xelpool/Xatum/specification.md

 # Xatum Protocol Definition

+All the Xatum connections are secured by TLS.
+Self-signed certificates are accepted, but the miner can show the certificate fingerprint to the user or verify it via configuration for protection against MITM attacks.

-Packets are separated by \n
+Packets are separated by `\n`.
 A packet is formed by a "method string", followed by tilde ("~") and then the JSON message.
-This reduces overhead.

 ## Connection operation

-1. Client connects via TCP
+1. Client connects via TCP with TLS.

 2. Client sends handshake packet with JSON